-North American University (NAU) is a private non-profit 501(c)(3) organization established in Houston, TX with main purpose of establishing a private not-for-profit higher education institution.
+North American University (NAU) is a private, non-profit 501(c)(3) higher education institution located in Houston, Texas.
 As an institution of higher learning, NAU is committed to providing a nurturing environment for the systematic pursuit of academic and career-related learning, professional and personal development, responsible citizenship, and global cultural competency.
 The university aims to achieve these goals through instruction, scholarly inquiry, the free discussion and dissemination of ideas, and creative activity.
-NAU is currently offering Bachelor degree programs in Business Administration, Computer Science, and Interdisciplinary Studies and Education, and Master Degree programs in Education.
+NAU is currently offering bachelor's degree programs in Business Administration, Computer Science, Interdisciplinary Studies in Education, and Criminal Justice along with and master's degree programs in Education, Computer Science, and NBA.